 LEC set up an internal COVID task-force consisting of key staff members from various departments.
 The task force consults with Medical professionals to make suggestions and recommendations.

 Should a situation arise that requires LEC to close our doors, we will transition to online learning.
 If you do not wish to join the distance learning, tuition will be prorated from the time of the switch.

 Medical Policies & Protocols

 Will the school require every student and staff member to get tested for COVID before the first day?

 Yes.
 Staff and students from first grade and up will be required to be tested starting Aug 23.
 Any lab or medical establishments results will be accepted.
 No rapid tests that are not CLIA and EUA approved.

 Anyone who tests positive for COVID will have to be quarantined for 10 days without symptoms or have a negative Nasal PCR test result in order to return to school.

-If someone in school tests positive for COVID, anyone who had direct contact with them (within 6 feet for at least 15 minutes irrespective of whether the person with COVID or the contact was wearing a mask) will have to be quarantined for 14 days or until a negative test result from a test administered three days after the last contact.
+If someone in school tests positive for COVID, anyone who had direct contact with them (within 6 feet for at least 15 minutes irrespective of whether the person with COVID or the contact was wearing a mask) will have to be quarantined for 14 days or until a negative test result from a test administered day 5 from last contact.

 We will consult with our medical professionals in each specific case.